1jeanpaul1/smart-mirror/README.md

 Specific to birthday present (optional):
     My friend does a one second a day video recording.
 Then releases the edited footage a week after his birthday.
 Will write software that takes a sreenshot of every second in the video and then use those images to show him what he did one year ago in the mirror.

 5. Will have a button that sends input to the raspbery pi.
-Once pressed it will display several of the images from his one second a day video floating across the screen.
+Once pressed it will display several of the images from his one second a day video floating across the mirror.

 Pipeline:
 Design and create database: 10/1 ✓ (completed on time)